ACEMS/ECRretreat2017Nov/report.md

 \* Cross over with student retreat

-## Project sessions
+# Project sessions

-If you ran one of the project sessions, it is anticipated that you will edit this file to give a short report on how the session went, who was involved, what outcomes were achieved and what the plan for the future is.
+The following instructions were given to participants about proposing sessions for the retreat:

+These sessions are about collaboration and discussing/working on projects you are interested in.
+They work like this:

+1. You add projects you are interested in working on, or a topic your interseted in discussing to the [Issues](https://github.com/ACEMS/ECRretreat2017Nov/issues) page **before the retreat**.
+Precede posts with either `PROJECT:` or `SESSION:`
+2. On day 1, we discuss the project ideas and you decide what you would like to work on.
+3. During the collaborative sessions, you work on your project of interest.

+The following instructions were given to participants about participating in sessions:

+* You can change projects as much as you like.
+* You can work on a project you didn't suggest.
+* There are no expected outcomes.
+* You are not expected to finish the project by the end of the retreat.
+* The aim is to learn new skills, meet new collaborators, work on a project you find interesting.

 Project proposals are available at the [Issues page](https://github.com/ACEMS/ECRretreat2017Nov/issues) and the proramme at [the Wiki](https://github.com/ACEMS/ECRretreat2017Nov/wiki/Programme).
-Use the issue number in the header to help identify which session it was.
+The session number corresponds to the item on the Issues page.

-### Sessions 1/14 - Teaching and Writing a book
+## Sessions 1/14 - Teaching and Writing a book

 These two sessions were run by Sam Clifford with participants Brodie Lawson, Tarunendu Mapder, Azam Asanjarani, Nick Tierney, Arthur Hung, Ross McVinish.
 In the first session, we discussed the issues around engaging students in first year service units, identifying and overcoming lack of background knowledge, designing teaching materials around problem based learning, live coding to show that teaching staff are capable of mistakes, whether we have the freedom to develop our own lecture material and whether this includes the case when there is no expectation as to content and approach from the school.